Skip to content

 Namrata Sengupta, PhD

-Sengupta has an M.S. in biotechnology from Bangalore University and a B.S. in chemistry from the University of Calcutta.
+Sengupta holds a Ph.D. in environmental toxicology from Clemson University, an M.S. in biotechnology from Bangalore University, and a B.S. in chemistry from the University of Calcutta.